 In this post, I want to show you my simple signature logo creation process.
 If you plan to create a nice looking signature photography logo for yourself, but you’re not sure how then this tutorial will help from start to finish.
 We will start by creating a photoshop document and learn how to install fonts.
 Then we will create a logo and finally, we will save and export the logo so that you can use it on your website or add a watermark to your images.

-We are going create the following signature logo, but if you have a couple of other fonts you would like to use instead of my choice, feel free to do so!
-I listed my favorite 20+ free signature fonts here.
+We are going create the following signature logo, but if you have a couple of other fonts you would like to use instead of my choice, feel free to do so.

 Tutorial assets